Technical Guide for API Partners

 1a.
 Perform an initial ingestion of all product data

 - Performs an initial ingestion of all product data into a local database.
 You may filter out any products during the initial ingestion.
+You may filter out on your end any products based on the response to this endpoint.

 1b.
 Ingest only new or updated product data